AmedeoV/gitleaks-pre-commit-hook/README.md

 #### Configuration Priority

-The pre-commit hook uses the following priority order:
+Current resolution order:

-1. **Repository-specific** `.gitleaks.toml` (in repository root) - if present
+1. (Legacy) Repository root `.gitleaks.toml` if present – for backward compatibility.
-2. **Global** `~/.gitleaks.toml` + `~/.gitleaks-custom-rules.toml` (in your home directory) - created by the installation script
-3. **Default** gitleaks rules - if no configuration files exist

-This allows you to:
-- Use the global configuration for most repositories (no setup needed)
-- Override with repository-specific rules when needed (just add `.gitleaks.toml` to that repo)
-- Easily maintain and expand your custom rules in one place

-#### Configuration Files Structure
+2. (Legacy) Global `~/.gitleaks.toml` if present – still honored.
+3. Active custom rules in `~/.gitleaks-custom-rules.toml` merged with built‑in defaults.
+4. Built‑in Gitleaks defaults if no custom file exists.

+For new setups you only need `~/.gitleaks-custom-rules.toml`.
+Add a repo-specific file only if you need an override.

+#### File Overview

 ```
-~/.gitleaks.toml                    # Main config (extends defaults + contains custom rules)
-~/.gitleaks-custom-rules.toml       # Template for custom rules (edit this, then re-run installer)
+~/.gitleaks-custom-rules.toml    # Your custom rules (edit this as needed)
-~/.git-hooks/pre-commit             # Pre-commit hook that uses the config
+~/.git-hooks/pre-commit          # Global pre-commit hook invoking gitleaks
 ```

-The installation script generates `~/.gitleaks.toml` by combining default rules with your custom rules from `~/.gitleaks-custom-rules.toml`.
+If a legacy `~/.gitleaks.toml` exists it will be used automatically, but it is optional going forward.

-For more configuration options, see the [Gitleaks documentation](https://github.com/gitleaks/gitleaks#configuration).
+For advanced configuration options (e.g., excluding paths, customizing report formats), see the [Gitleaks documentation](https://github.com/gitleaks/gitleaks#configuration).